A NEW WEBSITE

 Based on the branding, we created a multi-channel campaign that combined print and digital (for prospects) with internal emails to give sales the tools they needed to sell eServices.

 The merger of SimplexGrinnell and Tyco Integrated Security in Canada was big news.
 News that needed to be heard by customers and prospects, along with employees of both companies.
 We created a theme, titled “One call protects it all,” that highlighted the benefits of the new company.
-The theme was then rolled out across Canada in the form of print and digital ads, emails and collateral, all of which had to be translated into French Canadian.
+The theme was then rolled out across Canada in the form of print and digital ads, emails and collateral, all of which had to be translated into Canadian French.
 Employees received posters and other materials touting the new company.